iamtalwinder/lambda-product-api/README.md

 5. **Deploy the Application**
    - Use AWS SAM to deploy the application to your AWS account.
-   - For detailed instructions, refer to the `deployment.md` file.
+   - For detailed instructions, refer AWS documentation.

 ## Contributing